Securing Sessions in PHP

 Session Content Encryption

 There are many different ways to persist the contents of a user’s session, dependent on your business requirements.
 Extending the default SessionHandler allows us to rewrite how sessions are read and written.
-In this case I have decided to encrypt/decrypt (using mcrypt) the serialized contents using a specified key, before calling the original read/write methods.
-Typically the session contents are written to plain-text files, and if not correctly configured (file permissions, directory location) are stored in the global PHP session directory.
-This may not be an issue if you have sole access to the server (or are using a security patch such as Suhosin), but in a shared-hosting environment could result in a major security breach.
+In this case I have decided to encrypt/decrypt (using mcrypt) the serialised contents using a specified key, before calling the original read/write methods.
+Typically the session contents are written to plain-text files, and if not correctly configured (file permissions, directory location) they are stored in the global PHP session directory.
+This may not be an issue if you have sole access to the server (or are using a security patch such as Suhosin), but in a shared-hosting environment it could result in a major security breach.

 public function read($id)